EmaSuriano/portfolio/src/content/blog/2024-07-31-install-fuzzy-clips.md

 Create a new file with the extension `.clp` and open it with any code editor that you want.

+> I created a [Github Repository](https://github.com/EmaSuriano/fuzzy-clips-demo.git) with the following code, so it will be easier to run it locally.

 ### 1. Definition of Membership functions

 ```clojure